opengauss-mirror/docs/content/en/docs/Toolreference/gs_expansion.md

 ## Prerequisites<a name="section18105194594714"></a>

--   The openGauss software package exists on the primary database node.
+-   The openGauss image package exists on the  database host and is decompressed.
+The capacity is scaled out by running the **./gs\_expansion**  command in the **script/**  directory.

 -   The same users and user groups as those on the primary node have been created on the new standby node.

--   The trustworthiness of user  **root**  and the database management user has been established between the existing database nodes and the new nodes.
+-   The mutual trust of user  **root**  and the database management user **omm** has been established between the existing database nodes and the new nodes.

 -   The XML file has been created and information about the standby node to be scaled has been added to the installed database configuration file.

 -   Only user  **root**  is authorized to run the  **gs\_expansion**  command.

 -   The environment variables of the primary database node have been imported before the scale-out command is run.
-If the current database cluster is installed in a separate environment variable mode, source imports the separated environment variable.
-If the separation is not done, you need to source the sub-user's .bashrc configuration file.
-Generally, the file path is: /home/[user]/.bashrc
+If the current database cluster is installed in a separate environment variable mode, run the **source** command to imports the spilt environment variable.
+If they are not spilt, run the  **source** command to import the **.bashrc** configuration file of the sub-user.
+Generally, the file path is: **/home/[user]/.bashrc**.

 -   The operating system of the new standby node is the same as that of the primary node.